tum-rt/control-theory-tutorials/odds-and-ends/timer_isr.md

 ```

 This code works and we can measure the signal on pin 12 using a scope:

 ![delay](./images/timer_isr/delay.png)

 Unfortunately, we see that the floating-point computations need some time and
 the sample rate is not 1 kHz, but rather ≈830 Hz.
 One could tweak the delay value so that together with computation time it leads
 to exactly 1 ms period, but this is 1) very tiresome; 2) not possible if the computation
-time varies, e.g. when you have branching code.
+time varies, e.g. when you have branching code;
+3) not portable across different microcontrollers.

 So what should we do?
-The answer is to use a hardware timer and an interrupt routine:
+The answer is to use a hardware timer and an interrupt routine.
+The timer is an external hardware clock which runs independently from your code.
+We will configure it so that it will trigger execution of the so called
+_interrupt service routine_ (ISR for short) every 1 ms:

 ```c
 int foo = 0;